prusnak/rusnak.io/about.md

 ![photo](/assets/photo.jpg)

-Pavol Rusnák is a co-founder, CTO and core developer of SatoshiLabs, where he is leading the development of software and hardware projects such as TREZOR, the first hardware wallet.
-Along with his regular work, he is also interested in artificial intelligence and cognitive science in general.
-In his spare time, he is working on award-winning, hi-tech, experimental, new media interactive installations.
+Pavol Rusnak is Co-Founder and CTO of SatoshiLabs, where he is overseeing the development of open-source software and hardware projects that strengthen the power and independence of an individual.
+Along with his everyday work, he is also very interested in artificial intelligence, cognitive science and biotechnologies.

 Pavol graduated from Charles University in Prague, Faculty of Mathematics and Physics, majoring in Database Systems, with particular emphasis on distributed